zhutaorun/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/Lit-shader.md

 __Double Sided Global Illumination__ | Make the surface act double-sided during lightmapping.
 When enabled, backfaces bounce light like frontfaces, but Unity still doesn’t render them.

 ## The technology in this shader ##
-This shader follows standard rules for Physically Based Rendering (PBR).To read more about Physically Based Rendering, see [this walkthrough by Joe Wilson on Mamoset](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/).
+This shader follows standard rules for Lit Rendering (PBR).To read more about Physically Based Rendering, see [this walkthrough by Joe Wilson on Mamoset](https://marmoset.co/posts/physically-based-rendering-and-you-can-too/).
 The shader is energy conserving, which means that the surface never reflects more light than the total incoming light.

 For specular reflections, the shader uses a [Bidirectional Reflectance Distribution Function (BRDF)](https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function) that uses [GGX](https://blogs.unity3d.com/2016/01/25/ggx-in-unity-5-3/) to control the shape of the specular highlight.
 For diffuse reflections, the shader uses a [lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) model.